 Introducing Link On-Demand

-Bay Area Transportation Authority is launching a one-year pilot program called Link On-Demand.
+Bay Area Transportation Authority has launched a one-year pilot program called Link On-Demand.
 Link On-Demand is a ride-hailing service like UBER or Lyft, which delivers rides as they are requested.
-Replacing BATA's City Link dial-a-ride service in the Traverse City area (its only area of operation).
+Link On-Demand acts as an on-demand public transportation option for Traverse City, replacing BATA's City Link dial-a-ride service in the Traverse City area (its only area of operation).